 The Award is financed through a $250,000 endowment provided by Petro-Canada, and a matching annual contribution provided by McMaster University’s Office of the Vice-President Research.
-This year, we are excited to be able to offer two Petro-Canada –McMaster University Young Innovator Awards.
-Deans will be asked to forward, to the MacPherson Institute, two nominations from their Faculty.
+Deans will be asked to forward, to the MacPherson Institute, one nomination from their Faculty.

 This Award is unique because it:

-- recognizes the research achievements of an innovative scholar within the first eight years of his or her research career;
+- recognizes the research achievements of an innovative scholar within the first eight years of their research career;

 - provides funding support to the scholar to enable the active participation of undergraduates in the research endeavour.

 This Award provides a means for the University to encourage creative thinking about how undergraduate students might participate in university research, to learn how undergraduate education might benefit from research, and to provide, over time, several innovative working models of active student involvement in university research.The Award consists of:

 - campus-wide recognition for innovative research achievement by a new faculty member; and,

 - $25,000 support towards a project to actively involve undergraduate students in research.